nakulmitra/java-tutorial/control-flow-statements/loops/for-loop/ForLoopTheory.md

 ```

 ## Break down each part of the for loop:
-### 1. Initialization:
-This is executed only once, before the loop starts.
+1. `Initialization:` This is executed only once, before the loop starts.
 It is used to initialize the loop control variable.

-### 2. Condition:
-This is evaluated before each iteration of the loop.
+2. `Condition:` This is evaluated before each iteration of the loop.
 If the condition is true, the loop body is executed.
 If it is false, the loop terminates.

-### 3. Increment/Decrement:
-This is executed after each iteration of the loop body.
+3. `Increment/Decrement:` This is executed after each iteration of the loop body.
 It is usually used to update the loop control variable.

 ## Example:
 Here is a basic example of a for loop: